Scale-bridging within a complex model hierarchy for investigation of a metal-fueled circular energy economy by use of Bayesian model calibration with model error quantification: Introduction

 Metal fuels and especially iron are recently gaining attention as carbon-neutral chemical energy carriers for storing and transporting renewable electricity \cite{julien2017, bergthorson2015, janicka2023} due to advantageous properties of the considered metals, such as abundance and volumetric energy density.
 In a circular process, energy from renewable energy sources is stored in form of iron through reduction of iron oxides using green hydrogen as reducing agent.
 The iron particles can then be transported to locations with high energy demand, where energy is released in form of heat through combustion with oxygen, producing iron oxide particles that can be returned to the reduction site to close the cycle.

-Until ready for deployment, the investigation of such a novel concept relies on various different scales ranging from fundamental research on the micro- and nanoscale \cite{Mich2023,Buchheiser2023,Kuhn2022,Li2022}, via mesoscale laboratory and pilot systems \cite{Krenn2023,Fedoryk2023,Fradet2023,Duebal2024}, up to global scale investigations such as techno-economic and lifecycle assessments \cite{Neumann2022,Neumann2023} or political and economical considerations \cite{Bruch2023,Ott2022,Plank2023}.
-Information transfer within this model hierarchy on a huge range of scales is crucial for proper model analyses and for making the technology ready for application in a time-frame limited by the urgence of the energy transition.
-Mesoscale applications are of particular importance for scale-bridging.
-On the mesoscale, chemical reactors from laboratory to pilot industrial scales are investigated experimentally and with modeling approaches and simulations.
+Until ready for deployment, the investigation of such a novel concept relies on various different scales ranging from fundamental research on the micro- and nanoscale \cite{Mich2023,Buchheiser2023,Kuhn2022,Li2022}, via mesoscale laboratory and pilot systems \cite{Krenn2023,Fedoryk2023,Fradet2023,Duebal2024}, up to global scale investigations such as techno-economic and lifecycle assessments \cite{Neumann2022,Neumann2023,Neumann2024} or political and economical considerations \cite{Bruch2023,Ott2022,Plank2023}.
+Information transfer within this model hierarchy on a vast range of scales is crucial for proper model analyses and for ensuring the technology is ready for application within the urgent time frame of the energy transition.
+This involves several aspects, such as enabling the use of insights from the mirco scale models even in the largest scale optimization problems, and providing access to the full design space of possible conditions and configurations for these models, while maintaining valid model responses.
+For the scale-bridging task defined as such, mesoscale applications are of particular importance, as they naturally reduce the scale gap between the micro and macro level.
+There, chemical reactors from laboratory to pilot industrial scales are investigated experimentally and with modeling approaches and simulations.

-In the context of reactor modeling, Computational Fluid Dynamics (CFD) simulations are typically used for detailed reactor simulations that reveal deep understanding of the physical phenomena in the reactor like global and local fluid dynamics, turbulence-reaction interactions and flame structures.
+In the context of reactor modeling, Computational Fluid Dynamics (CFD) simulations are typically used for detailed reactor simulations that enable deep understanding of the physical phenomena in the reactor such as global and local fluid dynamics, turbulence-chemistry interactions and flame structures \cite{Hasse2021,Nicolai2022}.
 However, performing CFD simulations is computationally costly.
-Experiments are costly, too, and usually take a long time to be accomplished when prior construction work is accounted for.
+Experiments are costly, too, and usually take a long time to be accomplished.
 Experiments and CFD simulations yield crucial information and understandings of the overall reactor behavior.
-To a certain extent, these methods also yield information on the chemical conversion of species, the latter however being restricted to certain species, depending on the case, and on the available measurement techniques or computational resources.
+To a certain extent, these methods also yield information on the chemical conversion of species, the latter however being restricted to certain species, depending on the case, and on the available measurement techniques or computational resources\cite{Hasse2021,Nicolai2022}.